mysociety/alaveteli/doc/INSTALL.md

 requirement met, for example, with `sudo apt-get install exim4`).

-To receive email in a production setup, you will also need to configure your MTA to forward incoming emails to Alaveteli.
+To receive email in a production setup, you will also need to configure your MTA to pipe incoming emails to the Alaveteli script `script/mailin`.
 An example configuration is described in `INSTALL-exim4.md`.

 # Set up configs

-For overall application settings, copy `config/general.yml-example` to `config/general.yml` and edit to your taste.
+opy `config/general.yml-example` to `config/general.yml` and edit to your taste.

 Note that the default settings for frontpage examples are designed to work with the dummy data shipped with Alaveteli; once you have real data, you should edit these.

-The default theme is the "WhatDoTheyKnow" theme.
+The default theme is the "Alaveteli" theme.
 When you run `rails-post-deploy` (see below), that theme gets installed automatically.

 You'll also want to copy `config/memcached.yml-example` to `config/memcached.yml`.
 The application is configured, via the